GrandOrgue/GoOdf/README.md

 The build process on Linux is simple.
 In the GOODF base directory, just create and cd into a separate build directory

 mkdir build

 cd build

-and issue the command
+and issue the command:

 cmake .. -DCMAKE_BUILD_TYPE=Debug

-and when that's finished enter
+and when that's finished enter:

 make